Experimental analysis of

 So we measure how long the wheel takes to stop after an initial calibrated push (energy from the starting mechanism).
 The longer the time, the "better" the performance.
 That is the hope.

-But we can also compare performance in another way.
+We can also compare performance in another way.
 The starting process itself is all we need.
 As the starter weight falls, we measure how long it takes to fall a fixed distance.
 The input energy is MgH where M is the falling mass and H is the distance it falls.
 We keep that constant in all trials.
-This method does not require timing how long the wheel takes to stop, but why not do both while we are at it.
+This method does not require timing how long the wheel takes to stop.
+But why not do both while we are at it?

 So much for measurements.
 We will, I expect, find that the performance of a simple wheel with no gimmicks is best.
 Performance of the gimmicked wheel will be the same in either direction of rotation.

 This method could be applied to any wheels claimed to be self-motive wheels.

 The Bhaskara wheel has tilted bottles half-filled with water around the rim.
 I suggest measuring the performance of it, as described above.
 Now replace the bottles with other identical ones, with the same amount of water, frozen.
 I predict the frozen bottles will perform best.
 If so, this demolishes the notion that the liquid water sloshing from one end of each bottle to the other is a source of extra "push" on the wheel.

 In any case, starting the wheel by giving it a push by hand is not reproducible enough to provide any useful evidence.